fenago/ai-test-automation/lab_guides/lab4.md

-# Lab: Creativity with AI - Creating Images with DALL·E APIs
+# Lab: Leveraging OpenAI’s DALL·E APIs for Test Automation

 Welcome to the mesmerizing world of AI-generated art!
 Today, we're going to explore how we can use OpenAI's DALL·E APIs to create, edit, and manipulate images directly from our notebooks.
 We'll focus on a Belgian Malinois named Daisy to illustrate our examples.
 Let's dive into how we can integrate DALL·E's capabilities into our Python code.

+OpenAI’s DALL·E APIs, with its capability to generate visual data, presents a transformative tool for test automation.
+In this lab, we explore the use case of applying DALL·E APIs to create test images.

 # Lab Solution